areenraj/GSoC-24/turb_jet/report.md

 The jet is axisymmetric, as well as turbulent, hence we need some sort of turbulent model that supports axisymmetry.

-Hence we make the following choice
+Hence we make the following choice,

 ```
 SOLVER= INC_RANS